International Medical Graduates (ECFMG)

 Required Documents for ECFMG Visa Applications

-The documents required for an ECFMG visa application depend on whether the physician is currently participating in a clinical training program in the US (a continuatiuon request) or not currently participating in a clinical training program (an initial request).
+The documents required for an ECFMG visa application depend on whether the physician is currently participating in a clinical training program in the US (a continuation request) or not currently participating in a clinical training program (an initial request).

 Determining the Correct Request Type